Biofuel

-Biofuel is a fuel that is produced over a short time span from biomass, rather than by the very slow natural processes involved in the formation of fossil fuels, such as oil.
-Biofuel can be produced from plants or from agricultural, domestic or industrial biowaste.
-The climate change mitigation potential of biofuel varies considerably, from emission levels comparable to fossil fuels in some scenarios to negative emissions in others.
+Biofuel is a fuel that is produced over a short time span from biomass, rather than by the very slow natural processes involved in the formation of fossil fuels such as oil.
+Biofuel can be produced from plants or from agricultural, domestic or industrial bio waste.
 Biofuels are mostly used for transportation, but can also be used for heating and electricity.
-Biofuels (and bioenergy in general) are regarded as a renewable energy source.
+Biofuels (and bio energy in general) are regarded as a renewable energy source.
+The use of biofuel has been subject to criticism regarding the "food vs fuel" debate, varied assessments of their sustainability, and ongoing deforestation and biodiversity loss as a result of biofuel production.

+In general, biofuels emit fewer greenhouse gas emissions when burned in an engine and are generally considered carbon-neutral fuels as the carbon emitted has been captured from the atmosphere by the crops used in production.
+However, life-cycle assessments of biofuels have shown large emissions associated with the potential land-use change required to produce additional biofuel feedstocks.
+The outcomes of lifecycle assessments (LCAs) for biofuels are highly situational and dependent on many factors including the type of feedstock, production routes, data variations, and methodological choices.
+Estimates about the climate impact from biofuels vary widely based on the methodology and exact situation examined.
+Therefore, the climate change mitigation potential of biofuel varies considerably: in some scenarios emission levels are comparable to fossil fuels, and in other scenarios the biofuel emissions result in negative emissions.

+Global demand for biofuels is predicted to increase by 56% over 2022–2027.
+By 2027 worldwide biofuel production is expected to supply 5.4% of the world's fuels for transport including 1% of aviation fuel.
+Demand for aviation biofuel is forecast to increase.
+However some policy has been criticised for favoring ground transportation over aviation.

 The two most common types of biofuel are bioethanol and biodiesel.
-The U.S. is the largest producer of bioethanol, while the EU is the largest producer of biodiesel.
+Brazil is the largest producer of bioethanol, while the EU is the largest producer of biodiesel.
 The energy content in the global production of bioethanol and biodiesel is 2.2 and 1.8 EJ per year, respectively.
-Demand for aviation biofuel is forecast to increase.

 Bioethanol is an alcohol made by fermentation, mostly from carbohydrates produced in sugar or starch crops such as maize, sugarcane, or sweet sorghum.
 Cellulosic biomass, derived from non-food sources, such as trees and grasses, is also being developed as a feedstock for ethanol production.
 Ethanol can be used as a fuel for vehicles in its pure form (E100), but it is usually used as a gasoline additive to increase octane ratings and improve vehicle emissions.

 Biodiesel is produced from oils or fats using transesterification.
 It can be used as a fuel for vehicles in its pure form (B100), but it is usually used as a diesel additive to reduce levels of particulates, carbon monoxide, and hydrocarbons from diesel-powered vehicles.